Vietnam.vn - Nền tảng quảng bá Việt Nam

 Surprisingly, ChatGPT has appeared in a number of lawsuits.

-Based on the data, ChatGPT by OpenAI (USA) continues to be the most popular artificial intelligence (AI) tool in the world.
-After 1 year of launching, ChatGPT said it has about 100 million users/week, and according to Google Trends data, ChatGPT is currently at the peak of its popularity.
+Based on data, ChatGPT by OpenAI (USA) continues to be the most popular artificial intelligence (AI) tool in the world .
+After 1 year of launch, ChatGPT said it has about 100 million users/week, and according to Google Trends data, ChatGPT is currently at the peak of its popularity.

 However, not everyone uses this tool successfully.

-ChatGPT "birthday", reviewing the great impacts in technology
+ChatGPT "first birthday", reviewing the great impacts in technology

 Lawyer fined for using ChatGPT

-A US lawyer representing a client suing Avianca Airlines was "rigged" when he relied on AI to prepare court documents, according to The New York Times .
+A lawyer in the US representing a client suing Avianca Airlines was "rigged" when he relied on AI to prepare court documents, according to The New York Times .

 The case began like any other: a man named Roberto Mata sued Avianca, claiming he had injured his knee after being hit by a food cart on a flight to John F. Kennedy International Airport in New York City.

-When Avianca asked federal judge P. Kevin Castel in Manhattan to dismiss the case, Mr. Mata’s attorney, Steven A. Schwartz, and partner Peter LoDuca of the law firm Levidow, Levidow & Oberman, argued against it and filed a 10-page memorandum of more than six similar rulings.
+When Avianca asked federal Judge P. Kevin Castel in Manhattan to dismiss the case, Mr. Mata’s lawyer, Steven A. Schwartz, and partner Peter LoDuca of the law firm Levidow, Levidow & Oberman, argued against it and filed a 10-page memo documenting more than half a dozen verdicts in similar cases.

 The cases mentioned include passenger Martinez v.
 Delta Air Lines, passenger Zicherman v.
 Korean Air Lines, and passenger Varghese v.
 China Southern Airlines.